 Student Learning Center

-LRD's Student Learning Center is available to provide academic support to AVTEC students on scheduled evenings at the Student Service Center.
+LRD's Student Learning Center provides academic support services to AVTEC students on scheduled evenings at the Student Service Center.
 An instructor provides assistance with homework and tutoring in mathematics.
-The student tutoring program offers students the opportunity to receive individualized tutoring or join a study group.
+The student tutoring program offers students the opportunity to receive individualized peer tutoring.

 Jack Werner Memorial Library

 Students have access to a wide range of technical information and resource materials at AVTEC’s library.
-Over 5,000 titles in the library’s collection are devoted to training related materials to support students in their vocational areas.
-To learn more about the Students can find recreational reading with novels, magazines, and keep current on news from home with the collection of newspapers from all over the state.
-Students will also find resources to make the search for a job and application process more effective.
-Jack Werner Memorial Library, click here.
+Over 5,000 titles in the library’s collection are devoted to training related materials to support students in their vocational studies.

 Multimedia Computer Lab

-Students can stay in touch with family and friends as well as initiate the search for a job and learn basic computer skills in the library’s multimedia computer lab.
+Students can stay in touch with family and friends, initiate the search for a job, learn basic computer skills, or just surf the web in the library’s multimedia computer lab.
 Access to the Internet and up-to-date word processing, database, and spreadsheet software offer students unlimited resources.
-Students can learn to type, write a resume, or design a house with the wide range of topics available on CD.
-Assistance is available to learn basic computer skills, access the Internet, and set up e-mail accounts.
+Assistance is available to learn basic computer skills.

 Testing and Assessment Services

-If you need to improve your reading or math skills to meet the entry requirements, online programs in both reading and math are available.
-Contact Learning Resources Department at 224-6143 or Admissions for more information or to register.
+Need to improve your reading or math skills to meet AVTEC's entry requirements?
+Online programs in reading and math are available.
+Contact Admissions or the Learning Resources Department, 907.224.6114, for more information or to register.

 Classes For Adult Basic Education